 This platform can come in handy to the management and leadership team.
 With insufficient time and ever-expanding roles of employees, this kind of automation would be a godsend.

-Technology will help you source the right candidate, screen their profile, and bring you well-prepared candidates.
+Technology and AI in the workplace will help you source the right candidate, screen their profile, and bring you well-prepared candidates.
 It will reject the rest three-quarters of the applicants.

 This is a huge benefit for recruiters as well as the hiring team because-